Kidney disease in cats is a serious condition very common among older cats.

 Behavioral changes accompany renal failure and include restlessness, nighttime vocalizing, and sometimes dementia.

 Advanced cases result in severe weight loss, severe dehydration, and vomiting blood.

 You must be aware of the signs of kidney failure in cats and visit your veterinarian for examination and treatment if needed.

 Treatment for kidney disease includes renoprotective therapies, such as nutritional support, food therapy, electrolyte treatment, and other holistic options.

 So, How Long Will My Cat Live?

 This question lingers in any pet parent with a cat suffering from renal failure.
-The prognosis is vastly different between cats with acute and chronic disease.
+The prognosis is vastly different between cats with acute and chronic kidney disease.

-Prognosis for acute renal failure…guarded.
+The Prognosis for acute renal failure…guarded.

 The prognosis for acute renal failure depends on the following:

 - What caused the renal failure?